rymeskar/distributed-hash-table/docs/Containarization.md

 docker build -f Dockerfile -t hello-python:latest .
 # lists images
 docker image ls
-# If you really, really want to run locally
+# If you really, really want to run locally.
+# i is interactive, t Allocate a pseudo-TTY;
+# rm Automatically remove the container when it exits
+# name Assign a name to the container
-docker run -it --rm --name aspnetcore_sample aspnetapp
+docker run -it --rm --name sample aspnetapp
 ```

 ## Kubernetes